Anthropology (ANTH)

 ANTH 373, APPROACHES TO SOCIAL JUSTICE, 3 Credits

 Study various ways of thinking about social justice and evaluate these in case studies and current events.
-As a basis for the Social Justice minor, write a research paper on the theoretical and practical aspects of a social justice issue.
-CROSSLISTED as ANTH 373/WGSS 373.
+Write a research paper on the theoretical and practical aspects of a social justice issue.

 Equivalent to: ES 373, WGSS 373, WLC 373